 Posted on Friday, June 21st, 2024 at 4:50 pm

-When you’re protecting your health and financial well-being, health insurance is a top priority.
-Health insurance covers medical expenses like doctor visits, hospital stays, and prescription drugs, helping you manage the cost of healthcare.
+Health insurance is a top priority when protecting your health and financial well-being.
+It covers medical expenses like doctor visits, hospital stays, and prescription drugs, helping you manage the cost of healthcare.
 But what happens if an illness or injury prevents you from working and earning an income?
 That’s where long-term disability insurance comes in.

 Long-term disability (LTD) insurance provides income replacement if you cannot work for an extended period due to a covered disability.
+How is long-term disability insurance different from health insurance?
 While health insurance and LTD insurance offer essential protections, they serve distinct purposes and typically come from different sources.
-An experienced LTD benefits lawyer can explain the differences and help you make informed decisions about your coverage needs.
+An experienced Philadelphia long-term disability claims attorneys can explain the differences and help you make informed decisions about your coverage needs.

 The Purpose of Health Insurance